 When you add these fees and discrepancies, Canadian customers are far less likely to convert when it comes to cross-border shopping.

-Shipping aside, the ecommerce fulfillment process can be a complicated one full of snags, stakeholders, inefficiencies and unnecessary costs.
+Shipping aside, the ecommerce fulfillment process can be a complicated one.
 Receiving, storing, managing, picking, packing, shipping and managing returns are all essential steps to successful order fulfillment that must work in tandem.
-The more third parties involved, or steps ignored, the higher propensity there is for headaches.
-One of the areas this is most prominent is reverse logistics.
+The more third parties involved, or steps ignored, the higher chance there is for headaches.
+One of the most prominent areas is reverse logistics.
 From delivery fees and re-stocking expenses to inventory losses and damages, returns can be costly and drastically affect the bottom line.
 Plus, returns matter to consumers as well.

 - At least 30% of products purchased online are returned vs. 8.9% in brick and mortar stores